 |Drug scheduling||Schedule II drug||Schedule II drug|

-Side Effects of Crystal Meth Addiction
+What Are the Side Effects of Crystal Meth Addiction?

 Chronic, repeated use of crystal meth changes the brain and can easily lead to addiction.
 Frequent methamphetamine use increases levels of dopamine in the body and causes it to build up in the brain.
 According to the National Institute on Drug Abuse (NIDA), these changes impair verbal learning and motor skills.
 Meth use also affects emotion and memory, which could explain why people who are addicted to meth often develop cognitive and emotional problems.5 People who have used meth also have an increased risk of developing Parkinson’s disease.6

 While some of these brain changes may be reversed after a significant period of sobriety, others may take years to reverse.

 Other harmful side effects of chronic meth abuse and meth addiction include: